ndrew95/TwitchRealBot/README.md

 ![Image](https://github.com/ndrew95/TwitchRealBot/blob/master/botMessage.png)

-The streamer responded to the bot as if it was a real person asking the question, reesponding: "Are you playing classic wow or BFA?
+The streamer responded to the bot as if it was a real person asking the question, responding: "Are you playing classic wow or BFA?
 Right now I'm just doing some classic, I was playing 3s for a while (referring to 3v3 arena in BFA).
 Dude, we kinda got *explicative* farmed for a while, bro.
 We got *explicative* farmed my boys."

 The streamer's response to the bot can be seen in the .mov file in this repository.